liangchenn/social-network/hw3/hw3.md

 There is a problem that although using distance makes |z1 - z2| = |z2 -
 z1|, which makes the result is invariant through the sign of z.

-But as the figure below shown, my question is will the latent variable position of nodes change, with only the cluster number is different?
+But as the figure shown below, my question is will the latent variable position of nodes change, with only the cluster number is different?

 ``` r